micahcochran/micahcochran.net/source/resume/index.md

 ## General Skills
 * Creating and maintaining website content.
 * phone and email customer service for the general public and internal employees
-* designing maps, posters, pamphlets, and forms for use by internal and external audiences and the general public
+* Designing maps, posters, pamphlets, and forms for use by internal and external audiences and the general public.
 * procuring services through an <abbr title="Request for Information/Request for Proposal">RFI/RFP</abbr> process
 * reviewing documents for regulatory compliance
 * training general public over the phone and in person to use online maps